 What occurred in the United States from 2016 to 2021 bears striking similarities to what was done to militarize Germany and Japan during the 1930s in the buildup to World War II.
 We are not saying it’s exactly the same thing, but the slippery slope that led advanced societies down the rabbit hole is very similar.

 There is a documentary series on Netflix called “Greatest Events of WWII In Colour.”
 The last two episodes “Liberation of Buchenwald” and “Hiroshima” explain how Germany and Japan went down the rabbit hole.
-Watching those episodes, you can’t help but notice the similarities between the political manipulations of 1930s Germany and Japan, and what’s been done in the United States in the last four years.
+Watching those episodes, you can’t help but notice the similarities between the political manipulations of 1930s Germany and Japan, and what’s been done in the United States in recent years.

 Everybody knows how World War II ended, but it’s worth considering how it happened.
 We do not want to go there.